peterkrajkovic/peterkrajkovic/README.md

 # Hi there 👋

-I'm **John Smith**, a .net software developer passionate about AI and backend systems.
+I'm **Peter Krajkovic**, a .net software developer passionate about AI and backend systems.

 - 🔭 Currently working on: Strava clone
 - 🌱 Learning: OpenSearch, and vector databases